Chia-Network/chia-operator/docs/chia-healthcheck.md

 # Chia Healthcheck

 [Chia Healthcheck](https://github.com/Chia-Network/chia-healthcheck) is an optional component to certain Chia resources installed by this operator that can be used as a startup, liveness, and readiness probe.
+Chia-Healthcheck provides more intelligent healthchecking logic to ensure your chia services are healthy.

 Supported components: